Welcome to today's edition of the Rush 24-7 podcast.

 If I'm guest hosting, Byron York must be on.

-And uh listen, if that's the case, uh I'm good with that.
+And listen, if that's the case, I'm good with that.

 Of course, I'm back next Tuesday.

-I don't know if we need to do that again in, you know, 72 hours.
+I don't know if we need to do that again in 72 hours.

-But last time I was here, uh Byron and I were talking about just various things, because it just does it's such a pleasure to read him and talk to him from his uh long time of service at National Review and now with the examiner.
+But last time I was here, Byron and I were talking about just various things because it's just such a pleasure to read him and talk to him from his long time of service at National Review and now with the examiner.

-Uh but he will join us at the top of next hour if you've been paying attention, or even if you have only been paying half attention to the entire Gerald Walpen firing.
+But he will join us at the top of next hour if you've been paying attention or even if you have only been paying half attention to the entire Gerald Walpin firing.

-We're gonna give you Gerald Walpin 101 with Byron York at the examiner, and go from the basics of who this guy is, why everybody's talking about him, what the Obama administration did to him, why they did what they did to him, what the ramifications might be, and what Republicans can do.
+We're going to give you Gerald Walpin 101 with Byron York at the Examiner and go from the basics of who this guy is, why everybody's talking about him, what the Obama administration did to him, why they did what they did to him, what the ramifications might be, and what Republicans can do.

 So no pressure, Byron.

-We're gonna try to cover that in one nice big first segment of our next hour.
+We're going to try to cover that in one nice big first segment of our next hour.

 Right now, though, on the Rush Limbaugh Show, we go to Marietta, Georgia.